CorneliusHuber/zfscripts/README.md

 Time to live can be changed by tweaking the value in the `-a` option.

-run `install.sh` to put the timers and services in place.

 ### ZFS unlock script
 Unlocks encrypted zfs filesystems at boot time with systemd-ask-password.
 All datasets with this password are unlocked.
 Activate with `systemctl enable zfs-load-key@partition-to-unlock`.
 Slashs in folders`/` are escaped as `-`.